TerraConstructs/intro-workshop/workshop/content/english/20-typescript/30-hello-cdk/300-cdk-watch.md

 ## CDK Watch

-We can do better than calling `cdk deploy` or `cdk deploy --hotswap` each time.
+We can do better than calling `cdktf deploy` or `cdktf deploy --hotswap` each time.
-`cdk watch` is similar to `cdk deploy` except that instead of being a one-shot operation, it monitors your code and assets for changes and attempts to perform a deployment automatically when a change is detected.
-By default, `cdk watch` will use the `--hotswap` flag, which inspects the changes and determines if those changes can be hotswapped.
-Calling `cdk watch --no-hotswap` will disable the hotswap behavior.
+`cdktf watch` is similar to `cdktf deploy` except that instead of being a one-shot operation, it monitors your code and assets for changes and attempts to perform a deployment automatically when a change is detected.
+By default, `cdktf watch` will use the `--hotswap` flag, which inspects the changes and determines if those changes can be hotswapped.
+Calling `cdktf watch --no-hotswap` will disable the hotswap behavior.

-Once we set it up, we can use `cdk watch` to detect both hotswappable changes and changes that require full CloudFormation deployment.
+Once we set it up, we can use `cdktf watch` to detect both hotswappable changes and changes that require full CloudFormation deployment.

-## Modify your `cdk.json` file
+## Modify your `cdktf.json` file

-When the `cdk watch` command runs, the files that it observes are determined by the `"watch"` setting in the `cdk.json` file.
+When the `cdktf watch` command runs, the files that it observes are determined by the `"watch"` setting in the `cdktf.json` file.
 It has two sub-keys, `"include"` and `"exclude"`, each of which can be either a single string or an array of strings.
-Each entry is interpreted as a path relative to the location of the `cdk.json` file.
+Each entry is interpreted as a path relative to the location of the `cdktf.json` file.
 Globs, both `*` and `**`, are allowed to be used.

-Your `cdk.json` file should look similar to this:
+Your `cdktf.json` file should look similar to this:

 ```json
 {